MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 >[!IMPORTANT]
 > If your skill includes code that checks the skill ID in the request, then you must adjust the ID since the value is different between default, test group, and world versions of your Cortana skill.

-### I signed into Bot Framework but do not see my Cortana skills

-Ensure that you signed into Bot Framework with the same MSA that you used to configure the Cortana channel within the Azure portal.

-### SSML reads XML characters aloud

-If Cortana reads out the XML characters of your invocation, then the XML is likely not valid.
-Verify that all opening tags have closing tags and vice-versa.
-Consider using an XML library to verify that your XML is properly formatted.

-### Cortana returns a 403 Forbidden error

-Cortana tried to connect to your service, but received an https status code of `403 Forbidden`.
-Verify that your service endpoint is configured to accept `POST` requests, not `GET` requests.

 ## Additional resources